lostdecade/manor/_posts/2013-05-10-lava-blade-1-1-steam-greenlight.md

 	<img alt="Lava Blade" src="/media/images/games/lavablade/promo-560x180.png" width="560" height="180">
 </a>

 Hot on the heels of [our initial release of Lava Blade][5], we've just pushed out the first content and bug fix patch!
-Lava Blade 1.1 is now available on all 3 of the currently released platforms, [Chrome Web Store][2], [PC][3], and [Mac][4].
+Lava Blade 1.1 is now available on all 3 of the currently released platforms: [Chrome Web Store][2], [PC][3], and [Mac][4].
 CWS users should see the update automatically while PC & Mac users can download the new version via their original download link from BMT Micro.

 The 1.1 update includes: